 Dr. Santos, please tell our readers a little about yourself and your academic and professional background.

-I received my medical degree from the University of Kansas School of Medicine in Kansas City, Kansas, where I also completed my residency in Physical Medicine and Rehabilitation.
-I then moved to Phoenix, Arizona, for fellowship training in interventional spine medicine at The Orthopedic Clinic Association.
+I received my medical degree from the University of Kansas School of Medicine in Kansas City, Kan., where I also completed my residency in Physical Medicine and Rehabilitation.
+I then moved to Phoenix, Ariz., for fellowship training in interventional spine medicine at The Orthopedic Clinic Association.
 There, I was trained in the diagnosis, rehabilitation and utilization of interventional spine procedures for the treatment of painful spine disorders.

 Today I am certified by the American Board of Physical Medicine and Rehabilitation.
 In addition to my practice at Dickson-Diveley Orthopaedics, I am an attending physician at several area hospitals – including Kansas City Orthopaedic Institute, Saint Luke’s and the University of Kansas – and I am a clinical assistant professor at the University of Missouri-Kansas City School of Medicine.
 To help me stay up to date on the latest developments in my field, I am also a member of the American Academy of Physical Medicine and Rehabilitation, American Medical Association, American Pain Society, and North American Spine Society.